AAJA National Staff

 GLENN E. K. SUGIHARA

 Glenn has been AAJA’s accountant for almost 25 years.
 He is responsible for all accounting functions of the organization and works with the treasurers from all 21 chapters.
-Glenn’s accounting background includes working with corporate firms as well as non-profit organizations.
+Glenn’s accounting background includes working with corporate firms as well as nonprofit organizations.
 Glenn received his B.S. in accounting from Loma Linda University.
 He is an owner and partner of several businesses.

 KAREN A. SUGIHARA

-Karen started at AAJA over 16 years ago to cover for Glenn while he was recuperating from surgery, and she has been with AAJA ever since.
+Karen started at AAJA over 16 years ago to cover for Glenn while he was recuperating from surgery and she has been with AAJA ever since.
 Karen helps with online payment processing, payroll and accounting support.
 After working with CPA firms, Karen started her own firm to be able to spend time raising her three daughters.
 She has a B.S. in accounting from Loma Linda University.
-Glenn and Karen are proud grandparents to four grandkids: two granddaughters and two grandsons.
+Glenn and Karen are proud grandparents to four grandchildren: two granddaughters and two grandsons.